 Give the pot a gentle stir to make sure nothing's stuck to the bottom.

-Adjust the heat to return the water to a gentle simmer.
+Adjust the heat maintain the water at a gentle simmer.

-When the spaetzle floats to the top, give it another 30 seconds or so to finish cooking.
+When the spätzle floats to the top, give it another 30 seconds or so to finish cooking.

-Fish out the strands that have finished into another bowl.
+Fish out the strands that have finished into strainer over another bowl to drain.

 When it's all cooked, add a bit of butter to the bowl and toss to prevent sticking.

-You can hold the cooked spaetzle in a ziptop bag in the fridge for a few days.
+You can hold the cooked, buttered spätzle in a ziptop bag in the fridge for a few days.

 No comments: